“[A]Nd I will raise up his ruins, and I will build it as in the days of old.”

 This had been his lifelong approach: preach God’s message to the largest audience possible while surrounding himself with specially called individuals he could train in order for the work to expand further.
 Mr. Armstrong went on to explain how Ambassador’s first graduates were already having a strong impact on the work after only four years.

 The same has been true of our work.
 We had 13 seniors graduate from Herbert W. Armstrong College in May 2006.
 And from that group, nine were hired by the church.
 Three of them were given positions in Editorial, two in Mail Processing, and one each in the business office, Information Technology, the call center and college administration.
-With only 66 full-time employees working at headquarters, that nine of them are ac graduates is remarkable when you consider that we have only had one senior class to this point.
+With only 66 full-time employees working at headquarters, that nine of them were ac graduates was remarkable when you consider that we had only had one senior class to that point.

 And even as the college facilitates a more expansive work, we continue upgrading and expanding the college itself.
-With the completion of the new dormitory/academic center in July 2006, we doubled our classroom space and have enough accommodations on campus for about 90 students.
+With the completion of the new dormitory–academic center in July 2006, we doubled our classroom space and have enough accommodation on campus for about 90 students.
 So we have room for growth—and we will certainly need it.

-During this same time period, our architects put the finishing touches on the drawings for the $15 million, 800-seat auditorium we intend to build and dedicate to our great God.
-We hope to break ground on God’s house in 2007.
+During this same time period, our architects put the finishing touches on the drawings for our $15 million, 823-seat auditorium we would build and dedicate to our great God.

 The Road Ahead

 As I look out my window across campus from my second-floor office in the Hall of Administration, I sit here in absolute awe of what God has done.
-To think that all of this started 16 years ago with a Worldwide Church of God minister who was fired and excommunicated, offered no severance pay or pension and then laughed to scorn within the circle of Tkachism for simply believing and teaching what he had always been taught.
+To think that all of this started in December 1989 with a Worldwide Church of God minister who was fired and excommunicated, offered no severance pay or pension, and then laughed to scorn within the circle of Tkachism for simply believing and teaching what he had always been taught.

 Mr. Armstrong introduced one of his books by writing, “No story of fiction ever was so strange, so fascinating, so absorbing, so packed with interest and suspense, as this gripping story ….”33 That’s the way I feel about our story.
 It’s so strange it seems almost unbelievable.
 And yet, what a fascinating and incredible ride this has been.
 But we still have a long way to go.